udberg/MGF-Conference-Page/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Leave a ⭐️ if you like this project!
 They're free...!

 ## Acknowledgments